sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/data-structures.md

 - Can an common data structure adequately handle this responsibility or does a custom data structure need to be made using combinations/specializations of existing data structures?
 - Are the benefits of creating a custom data structure worth the required time/effort?

 As you learn new data structures, it is important that you can relate them back to the above questions.
-Ideally, know the underlying theory well enough to describe the algorithms (i.e. steps) responsible for their major operations.
-You should also be able to justify your selection of data structure for a specific application.
+Ideally, you should know the underlying theory well enough to describe the algorithms (i.e. steps) responsible for their major operations.
+You should also be able to justify your selection of any particular data structure for a specific application.
 Try to keep these thoughts in mind.

 # Linear Data Structures